mnsekula/scREhurdle/README.md

 # scREhurdle

-**scREhurdle** is an R package for detecting differntially expressed genes in discrete single-cell RNA sequencing data.
+**scREhurdle** is an R package for detecting differentially expressed genes in discrete single-cell RNA sequencing data.
 This package interfaces with [`rstan`](https://mc-stan.org/users/interfaces/rstan) and fits a mixed effect hurdle model on zero-inflated count data.
 The `rstan` package should be installed and working properly before installing **scREhurdle**.
 See [Rstan Getting Started](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) for details.

 ## Installation